 To keep the story flowing "in order" I'll share now about my morning....can't tell you when I've been more excited about a Monday!
 For today I would get my second chance at water aerobics.
 Okay, go ahead and laugh - but I got so much relief from the pain in my hip and legs after just one workout of Friday that I couldn't wait until today!
 I wasn't disappointed.
 It was a tad cooler this morning and I don't think the pool was really "heated" but that didn't dampen my spirits.

 My husband was off today and I hated leaving him at home for the duriation of my class...as is my habit I usually call him when I'm on my way home.
 The phone rang and rang.
 Hum.
 That's odd.
 A little while later my cell phone rang and he said that he and Pixxie were busy and didn't hear it -- I couldn't imagine what they were doing -- then he shared that Pixxie was actually on the couch watching him vacuum.
 I thought wow am I blessed or what!
 I had figured we'd spend the morning doing chores and I find that he's already working ahead of me!
 He also told me there was another surprise!
-That I'd received a large box and he was pretty sure it had Quilts of Hope in it.
+That I'd received a large box and he was pretty sure it had Q

 I couldn't wait to get home and open the box.
 Indeed, it was packed with love and contained some of the most beautiful quilts -- all in my favorite colors!!
 Thank you Barbara from NC for your generous offer!
 I enlisted Pixxie's assistance and we photographed each quilt.
 Be sure and frequent my webshots for what I hope to be a growing collection of Quilts of Hope.
 Here's my favorite one -- Barbara, I'd love to know how to purchase this pattern, I'm just in awe of it!